aomarabdelaziz/ISFP-task-doc/README.md

-## :computer: Create Jenkins pipeline that use ansible for configure local host server
+## Create Jenkins pipeline that use ansible for configure local host server

 <details>
 <summary><b>Show more details</b></summary>